landonf/libevil_patch/README.markdown

         NSLog(@"Print a string");
     }

 If you run this code, you should see something like the following.
-Note that the OS output has been patched, too:
+Note that the OS usage of NSLog() has been patched, too:

     Jan 20 10:09:02 Spyglass testEvil[309] <Warning>: I'm in your computers, patching your strings ...
     Jan 20 10:09:02 Spyglass testEvil[309] <Warning>: [PATCHED]: Print a string